FreeArtBureau/HE_MESH_TUTORIAL/README.md

 HE_MESH_TUTORIAL
 ================

 Basic introduction to Frederik Vanhoutte's He_Mesh library for Processing.
-Orientated towards teaching the basic methods of geometry with He_Mesh and for exploring form for 3D printing.
+The main aim of these sketches is to teach the basic steps to rendering 3D geometry for 3D printing.
+These sketches are also accompanied with some online tutorials.
+(Links to be added soon).

 CONTENTS